 Towards the bottom of this page, you will find some fun themes related to different seasons and holidays that we tried with this slime.
 Almost all the slime themes you see featured on our website can be used with this recipe.
 I will leave the creativity up to you!

 There are also lots of slime making resources sprinkled throughout this page, so read everything carefully!
-Plus our new slime making book is out just in time for summer!

 This homemade saline recipe is quick and simple, and it’s likely you already have the ingredients especially if you wear contacts.
 Saline solution is what is commonly used to rinse your contacts.